inoshadi/example-electron-migration/README.md

 ## App Theme

-This package utilize the theme support from DaisyUI.
-[Learn more](https://daisyui.com/docs/themes/)
+This package utilizes the theme support from DaisyUI, [learn more](https://daisyui.com/docs/themes/).

 - Use built-in `corporate` theme
   ```HTML
   <!-- file index.html -->